 The SICAV draws investors' attention to the fact that they may only freely exercise their investors' rights directly against the SICAV (in particular the right to attend shareholders' meetings) if they appear under their own name in the SICAV's register of shareholders.
-In cases where an investor invests in the SICAV through an intermediary investing in the SICAV in its own name but on behalf of the investor, the investor will not necessarily be able to exercise certain shareholder rights with respect to the SICAV.
-Investors are advised to inform themselves about their rights.
+In cases where an investor invests in the SICAV through an intermediary investing in the SICAV in its own name but on behalf of the investor, (i) the investor will not necessarily be able to exercise directly certain shareholder rights with respect to the SICAV and (ii) the investor's right to compensation in the event of an error in the calculation of the net asset value/non-compliance with a sub-fund's investment policy or other errors in the context of CSSF Circular 24/856 may be affected and may only be exercised indirectly.
+Investors are advised to inform themselves of their rights.